 Woodchurch

-is a picturesque Kent village which is situated 7 miles from the
+is a Kent village which is situated 7 miles from the

 The

-windmill that overlooks the village from the north and commands
+windmill overlooks the village from the north with extensive

-extensive views over the Walland marshes to the English Channel
+views over the Walland marshes towards the English Channel coast.

 Now